 T.2.3.4.
-Repeatability. - When multiple tests are conducted at approximately the same flow rate, the range of the test results for the flow rate shall not exceed 40 percent of the applicable tolerance.
+Repeatability. - When multiple tests are conducted at approximately the same flow rate and draft size, the range of the test results for the flow rate shall not exceed 40 percent of the absolute value of the maintenance tolerance and the results of each test shall be within the applicable tolerance.
 This tolerance does not apply to the test of the automatic temperature compensating system.
-(Added 1992)
+See also N.4.1.2.
+(Added 1992) (Amended 2001)